kodekodean-com/expressjs-demo/README.md

 # expressjs-demo

-How to use express JS - Configuration
+How to use express JS - Templating Engines

-iam using 'npm i config'

-Windows write on powershell

-$env:NODE_ENV="production" or $env:NODE_ENV="development"

-Using Mac u can  use :

-export NODE_ENV=value

-you can't put password on json but you can put it on server:
+Hi now i will show u how to use templating engine.

+-first you nit to install to 'npm i pug'

+-then create folder 'views' on the root of folder

+-after that you can add this code to index.js on the root of folder: app.set('view engine','pug');

+-change respond from route like this: app.get('/',(req,res)=>{
+    res.render('index',{'title':'My Express JS', 'message':'Hello'});
+});

--create custom-environment-variables.json on config folder -
+-create file 'index.pug' on views folder and write down this html code html
-    Windows write on powershell

-    $env:app_password="value"

-    Using Mac u can  use :

-    export app_password=value
+    head
+        title=title
+    body
+        h1=message

 -done

-your password will be not knoe by other on repository github :)

 dont forget use service for hit http POST.